JackSzwergold/ArsAurum-Main/user/pages/01.home/default.md

 What I started to realize is that all the _Royal Journal_ was, was really a testament to my position as a privileged white man picking up discarded notes left behind by others, scanning them in an posting it for everyone in the world to (potentially) access.

-This was hammered home when sometime in 2001 I got an email from the author of one of those discared notes asking me why I posted it online.
-I explained that I find random things that seem intersting and then scan them in and post them online.
+This was hammered home when sometime in 2001 I got an email from the author of one of those discarded notes asking me why I posted it online.
+I explained that I find random things that seem interesting and then scan them in and post them online.
 Their only response was, “Weird…”

 That’s when I started of thinking of what I was doing.
-Who the audience was and how I (inadvertently) was placinhg the authors/creators of those notes at risk.
+Who the audience was and how I (inadvertently) was placing the authors/creators of those notes at risk.

 I realized that what I personally found “entertaining” was potentially hurting people when placed online.